Where to Use Incense Sticks

 Tea Ceremonies

-In both Chinese Gongfu Cha and Japanese Chanoyu traditions, incense appreciation complements tea preparation, creating a multisensory experience that heightens awareness and appreciation.
-The carefully curated aromas balance the palate and focus the mind during ceremonial tea service.
+In both Chinese Gongfu Cha and Japanese Chanoyu traditions, incense appreciation can complement tea preparation, creating a multisensory experience that heightens awareness.
+Carefully curated aromas balance the palate and focus the mind during service.

 Kōdō: The Way of Incense